hassanikyz/CarND-Traffic-Sign-Classifier-Project/projected_writeup_traffic-sign-classifier.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-Mainly dropouts after relu and an additional convolutional layer was added to improve accuracy and reduce over-fitting.
+Mainly dropouts after relu and an additional convolutional layer were added to improve accuracy and reduce over-fitting.

 * Which parameters were tuned?
 How were they adjusted and why?

 Hyperparameters impact wasn't that big.
 Tried few learing rates and batch sizes.
 The biggest difference came from architectural updates.
 Afer trying 0.0006, 0.0009 and I settled for 0.001 for learning rate and batch size of 28.
 Dropout was set at 0.5

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?